chris-git-321/chris-git-321/README.md

 # Hi, I'm Chris 👋

-Cloud engineer in training, based in Tokyo.
+Cloud engineer building on AWS, based in Tokyo.
 Certified in CompTIA A+ and Microsoft Azure (AZ-900), currently working toward the AWS Solutions Architect Associate.
 I focus on architecture, deployment, debugging, and building projects that reflect real-world environments.
-You can reach me here on [LinkedIn](https://www.linkedin.com/in/christopherjmelvin/).
+Please feel free to reach me here on [LinkedIn](https://www.linkedin.com/in/christopherjmelvin/).

 ---

-## Projects
+## Cloud Engineering Projects:

 ### [Japanese SRS Flashcard App | Serverless Full-Stack Web App on AWS](https://github.com/chris-git-321/JLPT-Study-App)
 A serverless spaced-repetition flashcard app for Japanese study.
 User auth, a REST API, and persistent storage, all running on a fully managed backend and deployed to a live URL.